 What to do on Black Friday on your way back to New York after a Thanksgiving family gathering?
 Stop for lunch at a Staten Island restaurant, of course!

-Chinar on the Island “honors the breadth Mediterranean cuisine by bringing fresh, wholesome cooking from almost all regions of Middle East to an elegant, contemporary and comfortable setting [sic]”.
+Chinar on the Island, “finest dining of NY”, “honors the breadth Mediterranean cuisine by bringing fresh, wholesome cooking from almost all regions of Middle East to an elegant, contemporary and comfortable setting [sic]”.
 However, as they answer phone calls directly in Russian, you may start realizing that this joint isn’t quite Mediterranean, and they don’t really serve Middle-Eastern food either.
 A glance at the menu reveals this is actually one of a handful of Azeri restaurants in New York — the other ones I’m aware of being Apsheron, Baku Palace and Cafe Sim-Sim.

 Apparently, the Soviet community has recently boomed in the forgotten borough, and although you won’t feel the same kind of immersion as in Brighton Beach, there’s a local Russian-language newspaper, and a few stores and restaurants.

 Chinar’s dining room is pleasant and not too kitsch, save for the (uh-hum) fountain and golden trees in the center — “[the] branches are bringing peace and relaxation into today’s stressful life”, we are told.
 You can check out the pictures on their web site, but looking at my own snapshots of the bar, I now see that not only can you watch the Kremlin’s official programs on Russian Channel 1, you might also be able to smoke the hookah.